 Sue Siegel has driven game-changing ideas and powered companies that advance industries and improve lives for more than three decades.
 With vast experience across industries, she is on the forefront of the Fourth Industrial Revolution and is helping companies identify and seize transformative digital opportunities.

-In this role, Sue led the launch of GE Ventures, a multimodal innovation engine comprised of investing in promising startups, creating and scaling new companies and commercializing GE’s intellectual property.
-She also leads strategy planning and oversees the global marketing function.
+As GE’s Chief Innovation Officer and CEO of GE Ventures, Sue led the development and acceleration of innovation across GE for seven years.
+She oversaw investment in promising startups, creating and scaling new companies, and commercializing GE’s intellectual property.
+She also led strategy planning and oversaw the global marketing function.

-Sue has been recognized in Fortune’s “34 Leaders Who Are Changing Health Care” and as one of “The 100 Most Influential Women in Silicon Valley” by Silicon Valley Business Journal.
-She is an Aspen Institute Henry Crown Fellow and was featured as a “Multiplier” in the bestselling book: “Multipliers: How the Best Leaders Make Everyone Smarter.”
+A leader in technology and business, Sue has been recognized in Fortune’s “34 Leaders Who Are Changing Health Care” and as one of “The 100 Most Influential Women in Silicon Valley” by Silicon Valley Business Journal.
+She is an Aspen Institute Henry Crown Fellow and is a featured “Multiplier” in the bestselling book: “Multipliers: How the Best Leaders Make Everyone Smarter.”